ColleenLillian/ColleenLillian/README.md

 ## About Me 😄

 Hi, I'm Colleen.
-I'm a passionate developer with a knack for creating efficient, scalable solutions.
+I'm a curious and motivated developer with an interest in creating efficient, scalable solutions.
 I'm always excited to learn new technologies and collaborate on exciting projects.

 - 🌱 I’m currently exploring React and TypeScript.
 - 🤝 I’m looking to collaborate on open-source projects and innovative web applications.